Sameer-Programmer/Java/Collections.md

 # Collections
-Definition-- Group of objects -- is called Collection A collection is a single Entity - Representing Multiple Objects
+Definition-- Group of objects -- is called Collection Self_Java_Practice.A collection is a single Entity - Representing Multiple Objects

 # Collection FrameWork